 - 1. Purchase, sew, roll, procure, etc. the items for White Cross and pack those in boxes. - 2.
 Place a Parcel Shipping Form in EACH box. - 3.
-On this form please complete: - a. the name and email (this is preferred) OR address (only one is needed) to which an acknowledgement will be sent. - b. the total number of boxes shipped together AND the number of that box. - c. put the weight if that is helpful for you; we weigh all incoming boxes. - d. at least the church/group name and city. - e. the approximate date of the shipment (month and year are fine). - f. if you have any particular comments, those can be included. - 4.
+On this form please complete: - a. the name and email (this is preferred) OR address (only one is needed) to which an acknowledgement will be sent. - b. the total number of boxes shipped together AND the number of that box. - c. put the weight if that is helpful for you; we weigh all incoming boxes. - i.
+For American groups: please weigh your boxes and list the weight on the form.
+If your group does not have the ability to do so, please contact White Cross USA. - d. at least the church/group name and city. - e. the approximate date of the shipment (month and year are fine). - f. if you have any particular comments, those can be included. - 4.
 Check off or list on a blank line the contents; amounts are not necessary and are a matter of preference. - 5.
-Send or deliver the parcels/boxes to the Shipping Center in your country - Boxes can be delivered all at once or as they are filled - An acknowledgement will be sent when each group of boxes has been processed. - 6.
-At a time that is convenient, mail in or drop off a Financial Contribution Form along with your financial contribution.
+Send or deliver the parcels/boxes to the Shipping Center in your country

+Boxes can be delivered all at once or as they are filled

+An acknowledgement will be sent when each group of boxes has been processed.

+6. At a time that is convenient, mail in or drop off a Financial Contribution Form along with your financial contribution.
 Please send all financial contributions as specified in your national Shipping Center's forms.